-The Chair: Item 40 is now open for debate.
+The Chair.
+Item 40 is now open for debate.

 Mr Clive Scowen (London): I want to resist this amendment.
 The motion does not say that the war in Ukraine is to blame for everything, it does not even say that it is the only external factor, but the fact of the matter is that it is an enormous external factor in the crisis we have.
-It led very directly to a much higher rise in the cost of fuel, and especially gas, and in the case of gas one that is being sustained, than would otherwise have happened.
-It is the fuel cost rise which has had such a powerful knock-on effect on the cost of fertilisers, of food and so many other things.
+It led very directly to a much higher rise in the cost of fuel, and especially gas, and in the case of gas, one that is being sustained longer than would otherwise have happened.
+It is the fuel cost rise which has had such a powerful knockon effect on the cost of fertilisers, of food and so many other things.
 It seems to me entirely appropriate to reflect the fact that, although there is no doubt that a whole range of different matters that have caused this problem, this one, which was wholly beyond the control of anyone in this country, has played an enormous part in it.
 I simply do not think that it is sensible to remove from consideration something that has been so powerful.

 If we were trying to say it is all Putin's fault and nothing to do with anyone here, I would understand the point, but that is not what the motion says.
-No doubt the decision of the Truss Government to pursue certain policies had an effect, but it is really very small by comparison with the effect of the war in Ukraine.
+No doubt the decision of the Truss Government to pursue certain policies had an effect, but it is really very small in comparison with the effect of the war in Ukraine.
 Let us just be sensible and realistic about what has actually contributed to this, and where there is one thing that is so significant, let's name it.

 The Revd Dr Susan Lucas (Chelmsford): I wish to speak in support of the amendment.

-In spite of what my friend Mr Scowen has said, undoubtedly the war in Ukraine has had a significant effect, however that would not be the case were it not for an underlying economic settlement which has actually been the default for the last 40 years, and in fact there is a standing temptation to use the awful truth of the war in Ukraine and the awful effect that it has had as something of a fig leaf.
-I do not mean by anybody in this chamber but by those who control the levers of power.
-By putting that in its place that actually risks us condoning that use of the fig leaf.
-I would urge Synod to support the amendment.
+In spite of what my friend Mr Scowen has said, undoubtedly the war in Ukraine has had a significant effect, however that would not be the case were it not for an underlying economic settlement which has actually been the default for the last 40 years, and in fact there is a standing temptation to use the awful truth of the war in by anybody in this chamber, but by those who control the levers of power.
+By putting that in its place, that actually risks us condoning that use of the fig leaf.
+I would urge